 It is considered a key priority of the Local Plan to maintain the integrity of the Local Green Gaps as well as protect the historic character of Sompting Village.
-This site would therefore conflict with these priorities and as a result it is recommended that this site is not suitable for inclusion as an allocation in the Local Plan.
+This site would therefore conflict with these priorities.

 Site 2 - Sompting Fringe

-Site size (ha):15.7
+Site size (ha):19ha

-Current use: Agriculture, equestr ian development, open land
+Current use: Agriculture, equest rian development, open land

 Proposed use: Residential

-Water quality
+Water quality Destaura 0.0000000000000000000000000000000000000

 Criteria Performance Comment

-Will allocation lead to development within a Groundwater Source Protection Zone?
-G -No
+Will allocation lead to G -No

+development within a

+Groundwater Source

+Protection Zone?

-Land use efficiency
+Land use efficiency D (

 Criteria Performance Comment

 Will the allocation make use of previously developed land?
 R - No

-Will the allocation fall within an area of contaminated land?
-A - No
+Will the allocation fall within an A - No

+area of contaminated land?
+A - NO

 Biodiversity

 Criteria Performance Comment

-Will allocation impact upon a Site of Special Scientific Interest (SSSI) G - No
+Will allocation impact upon a G - No

+Site of Special Scientific

+Interest (SSSI) A 0 11 16.2

-Will allocation impact upon an SNCI, LNR or any other BAP habitat?
-A - Southernmost part of the site is adjacent to Cokeham Brookes SNCI.
-It is considered that development could be directed away from the SNCI and the connected wetland habitats immediately to the north of the SNCI.
+Will allocation impact upon an A - Southernmost part of the It is considered that

+SNCI, LNR or any other BAP site is adjacent to Cokeham development could be directed

+habitat?
+Brookes SNCI. away from the SNCI and the

+connected wetland habitats

+immediately to the north of the

+SNCI.
 Any new development would need to enhance this SNCI.
-Historic environment Criteria Performance Comment Will the allocation impact upon a Scheduled Ancient Monument?
-G - No Will allocation impact upon a Listed Building?
+Historic environment • Criteria Will the allocation impact upon a Scheduled Ancient Monument?
+Performance G - No Comment Will allocation impact upon a Listed Building?
 G - No Will allocation impact upon a Conservation Area?
 G - No Countryside Criteria Performance Comment Is the site within the countryside?
 R - Yes Does the site make a major contribution to the setting, character, structure and environmental quality of the countryside/district?
-A - Yes The 'Landscape and Ecological Survey of Key Sites within the Adur District' (2012) states that the site has a high visual sensitivity and a medium to high landscape sensitivity.
+A - Yes The 'Landscape Sensitivity Assessment' (2015) states that the site has a medium to high overall landscape sensitivity.
 However, it also states that the interface with the built up area of Sompting is poor and the landscape makes very little contribution to the setting of local residential areas.
-The study also sets out indicative proposals that show how development could be laid out to minimise the impact on the landscape.
+The 'Landscape and Ecological Survey of Key Sites Within the District' (2012) sets out indicative proposals that show how development could be laid out to minimise the impact on the landscape.
 Would the site have an impact on the South Downs National Park?
-A - Yes The 'Landscape and Ecological Survey of Key Sites within the Adur District' (2012) states that the site has a high visual sensitivity from a number of viewpoints within the National Park.
-However, the study also sets out indicative proposals that show how development could be laid out to minimise the impact on views from the National Park.
-What grade agricultural land is A - The majority of the site is the site located in?
+A - Yes The 'Landscape Sensitivity Assessment' (2015) states that the site has a high visual sensitivity from a number of viewpoints within the National Park.
+However, the 'Landscape and Ecological Survey of Key Sites Within the District' (2012) sets out indicative proposals that show how development could be laid out to minimise the impact on views from the National Park.
+What grade agricultural land is A - The majority of the site is views from the National Falk. the site located in?
 Grade 2 agricultural land